ArtifexSoftware/mupdf/docs/src/language-bindings.rst

   If `1`, generated code checks MuPDF struct reference counts at runtime.

+* **MUPDF_check_error_stack**

+    If `1`, generated code outputs a diagnostic if a MuPDF function changes the current `fz_context`'s error stack depth.

 * **MUPDF_trace**

-  If `1`, generated code outputs a diagnostic each time it calls a MuPDF function (apart from keep/drop functions).
+  If `1` or `2`, class-aware code outputs a diagnostic each time it calls a MuPDF function (apart from keep/drop functions).

-  If `2`, we also show arg POD and pointer values.
+  If `2`, low-level wrappers output a diagnostic each time they are called.
+We also show arg POD and pointer values.

 * **MUPDF_trace_director**